 A special focus on how leaders can ensure the inclusion of all relevant perspectives and aspects in the decision-making processes forms a special focus on SDU's work with unconscious bias.
-This typically entails changes in who leaders look to for advice, how and where leaders seek inspiration, to whom they allocate resources and tasks.
-The development of a bias awareness training programme for leaders is in a knowledge sharing phase in 2023.
+This typically entails changes in who leaders look to for advice, how and where leaders seek inspiration and to whom they allocate resources and tasks.
+At SDU bias is an integral part of leadership training in relation to e.g., recruitment, offensive behavior and sexism.

-Furthermore, SDU's HR office is in the process of constructing a portal about co-determination and staff involvement at SDU in order to support leaders in creating bias awareness.
+Furthermore, SDU's HR office has established a portal about co-determination and staff involvement at SDU in order to support leaders in creating bias awareness.
 The portal also directly addresses concerns regarding collaboration and work environment.
-The portal comes directly out of a recommendation from a working group consisting of leadership and employee representatives and is expected to be finished in 2024.
+The portal comes directly from a recommendation from a working group consisting of leadership and employee representatives.